 As part of the Notice of Intended Marriage, you will also need to provide Carol with evidence of date and place of birth, identity and the end of any previous marriages for each party.
 Depending on your personal circumstances, Carol may also ask you to complete a statutory declaration to support your evidence.

 On the day of your wedding, you will sign three marriage certificates.
-Each certificate will be signed by the bride and groom, two witnesses and Carol Provan, who will provide you one of the certificates as a record of your marriage.
+Each certificate will be signed by you, two witnesses and Carol Provan, who will provide you one of the certificates as a record of your marriage.
 After the ceremony has concluded, Carol will register your marriage with the NSW Registry of Births, Deaths and Marriages within 14 days.
 The three certificates you sign are:

 - The certificate retained by Carol Provan for her records;